al12gamer/fedora-postinstall/README.md

 # Fedora Post Install script

-shell script for personal use, setting up fedora the way i like it
+shell script for personal use, setting up fedora the way i like it.

 ## Quick Start
 ```bash